This page provides information on the lab’s culture, how to join the lab, and the general workflow for starting up and working on project tasks.

 Meetings

 You are expected to meet with team members as a group on a regular basis.
 Depending on how many team members, and your specific responsibilities, you may also need to separately meet with some members.
 Usually, full team meetings are held every week, especially at the beginning of the project, but this may change depending on the broader project tasks.
 For example, we will likely meet every week during data wrangling and data analysis, but less regularly during the writing stage, and potentially not at all for awhile when a paper is submitted for journal peer review.
-Regularly scheduled are usually set at the beginning of each quarter, with the understanding that days/times may change.
+Meeting days and times are usually set at the beginning of each quarter, with the understanding that days/times may change due to unforeseen scheduling conflicts.

 Meetings typically involve going through updates from each members, addressing questions and concerns, and establishing next steps.
-There’s also always time set aside at the beginning of each meeting for general updates, questions, and the sharing of stories/haikus/sonnets/op-eds.
+Time is also set aside at the beginning of each meeting for general updates, questions, and the sharing of stories/haikus/sonnets/op-eds.

 Professor Brazil prefers to have meetings in person at his office as the default, with the option to meet on Zoom given changes in schedules and other unexpected occurrences, such as travel or a minor illness like a modest cold (if major, you should not meet at all).
 However, several students do not live locally, or have other life circumstances that make it difficult to meet regularly in person, so we hold Zoom-only meetings for some projects.